nogibjj/jdc154_mini_6/README.md

 * ETL - extracts data from url (extract.py), transforms data for analysis, and loads data into Databricks SQL Warehouse (transform_load.py).
 This is accomplished by establishing a database connection to Databricks.
 * Performs complex queries like joins and aggregation. (query.py)
 * Tests each operation
-* CI/CD pipeline (github actions including secrets)
+* CI/CD pipeline (github actions including secrets) * *Note* My HTTP did not work as an env variable so it was directly pasted in to my code
 * requirements.txt
 * Makefile
 * Dockerfile and devcontainer